-A General outline with specific research topics for your project is due February 13 (20 pts) The Final draft is due by March 27 early submissions are encouraged.
+A General outline with specific research topics for your project is due September 11 (20 pts)

+The Final draft is due by October 23, early submissions are encouraged.
 Projects are to be turned in online as a .pdf.
 I will post your research project on the MyCR website so other in the class students will have the chance to learn from your research.
-I will enable the Turnitin service so you will be able to see your similarity (to online sources) index.
-No late work accepted.
+I will enable the Turniitin service so you will be able to see your similarity (to online sources) index.

->>>>>Projects submitted without references will not receive a grade<<<<<<
+>>>>>Projects submitted without references will not receive a grade